Computing the Rate-Distortion Function of Gray-Wyner System: Introduction

-Besides the successive refinement problem considered in \cite{equitz1991successive,nayak2009successive,tuncel2003computation,nayak2010successive}, other multi-terminal rate-distortion problems are studied in different distributed scenarios.
-In \cite{xiao2005compression}, Xiao et al. considered the centralized/distributed data compression problem through one/two encoders and only one decoder, with bivariate correlated Gaussian sources.
-In \cite{yang2011rate,yang2014information}, Yang et al. studied a multi-terminal sequential data compression system, which is mainly motivated by the causal video coding strategy in practical standards.
+Besides the Gray-Wyner lossy source coding system, other multi-terminal RD problems are studied in different distributed scenarios.
+In \cite{xiao2005compression}, Xiao \textit{et al.} considered the problem of centralized/distributed data compression via one/two encoders and only one decoder with bivariate correlated Gaussian sources.
+In \cite{yang2011rate,yang2014information}, Yang \textit{et al.} studied a multi-terminal sequential data compression system whose main motivation is the causal video the coding strategy in practical standards.
+Furthermore, as a special case of the Gray-Wyner source coding problem, the achievability of the RD region for successive refinement problem is solved \cite{nayak2009successive}.
+Tuncel and Rose provided an iterative algorithm to compute the minimum sum rate and developed Kuhun-Tucker optimal conditions for successive refinement problems in \cite{tuncel2003computation}.
+Afterwards, Nayak and Tuncel obtained the analytical representation of the RD function, for bivariate correlated Gaussian sources in \cite{nayak2009successive}, which inspirits us in this paper.
+The vector form was further studied in \cite{nayak2010successive}.

-Although the computation methods for multi-terminal RD function are flourished, it lacks of the analytic determination for the Gray-Wyner lossy source coding system \cite{gray1974source}, even for the simple bivariate correlated Gaussian sources.
-Sula et al. studied the pareto-optimal tradeoffs between $R_1+R_2$ and $R_0$ in \cite{Gastpar2}.
-The main contribution of this paper is to establish an explicit formula on the RD function of Gaussian Gray-Wyner system with quadratic individual distortion constraints.